Xochi Art Gallery: World-Class Contemporary Art in the Breathtaking Heart of Serra da Estrela, Portugal

 Works from 1982 – 1996

 A rare glimpse at some of the earliest works by Roger Remaut.
 This period marks a decisive move away from figuration toward pure abstraction.
 These pieces explore form and the physical properties of the material surface, often employing a monochrome or limited palette.
-Texture and the interplay of structure and contrast dominate the compositions, revealing an artist deeply engaged with the materiality of paint and the expressive possibilities of abstraction, leading to institutional acquisitions by the Museum of Fine Arts, Ostend, and the Flemish & Belgian Government Collections.
+Texture and the interplay of structure and contrast dominate the compositions, revealing an artist deeply engaged with the materiality of paint and the expressive possibilities of abstraction.

 New Horizons